(

 )

-What is the best B2B lead generation in 2025?
+What is the best B2B customer acquisition in 2026?

-Well, it depends on what service you offer…
+Well, it depends on the specifics of your offer...

 I know you don’t want to hear this,

-But there is no outright best lead generation channel.
+But there is no outright best customer acquisition channel.

 You expect me to say: